nest/nest-simulator/ACKNOWLEDGMENTS.md

   Forschungszentrum Jülich (VSR computation time grant JINB33),
 - the Jülich Aachen Research Alliance (JARA),
 - the Next-Generation Supercomputer Project of MEXT, Japan,
-- the eScience program of the Research Council of Norway under grant 178892/V30 (eNeuro),
 - the Helmholtz Association through the Helmholtz Portfolio Theme "Supercomputing and Modeling for the Human Brain",
 - the Excellence Initiative of the German federal and state governments,